We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep in mind that coal tar may darken lighter hair colors.
 Coal tar can also make your scalp more sensitive to the sun, so wear a hat when outside.

-You should see a doctor if your condition worsens or appears infected.
+Reach out to your doctor if your condition worsens or appears infected.

 Symptoms of infection include: